xiaoyeli/superlu_dist/README.md

 ## INSTALLATION

 There are two ways to install the package.
-One requires users to edit makefile manually, the other uses CMake build system.
+One requires users to edit makefile manually, the other uses CMake automatic build system.
 The procedures are described below.

 ### Installation option 1: Manual installation with makefile.